-No. 2 Gonzaga leaves North Carolina blue after 94-81 victory

-No. 2 Gonzaga leaves North Carolina blue after 94-81 victoryGonzaga guard Joel Ayayi (11) dunks during the second half of an NCAA college basketball game against North Carolina in Spokane, Wash., Wednesday, Dec.
-18, 2019.
-Gonzaga won 94-81.
-(AP Photo/Young Kwak)
+No. 2 Gonzaga leaves North Carolina blue after 94-81 Victory

-SPOKANE, Wash.
-(AP) -- Corey Kispert scored 26 points, Filip Petrusev added 20 and No. 2 Gonzaga rolled past North Carolina 94-81 on Wednesday night, handing the Tar Heels their fourth straight loss.
+SPOKANE, Wash. — Corey Kispert scored 26 points, Filip Petrusev added 20 and No. 2 Gonzaga rolled past North Carolina 94-81 on Wednesday night, handing the Tar Heels their fourth straight loss.

 One of the most highly anticipated games ever inside Gonzaga’s gym was a party for most of the night for the home team.
 The Bulldogs (12-1) won their fourth straight since suffering their only loss of the season against Michigan in the final of the Battle 4 Atlantis.